TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 If you run `optimization_level` 2 or 3 against a coupling map your circuit almost fills, pad the map by a few qubits.
 It costs nothing and removes a 40x–275x penalty.
+The ordering cannot be changed from Python — `Vf2PassConfiguration` has no equivalent of `id_order` — so padding the map is the available lever.

 For this project specifically, it turns an earlier correlational argument for `routing_optimization_level=1` into a measured one: `rl=1` never enters the regime at